George-Cain/ChessboardAssignment/README.md

 ## Overview

-The purpose of the app is to display an empty chessboard and give the ability to users to designate a start and end position on this board.
+The purpose of the app is to display an empty chessboard and give the ability to users to designate a start and end position on the board.
 The application then calculates and displays all potential routes a knight piece could take from the start to the end position in N moves (default is 3).
 If there are no possible solutions, the application will notify the user.
 Users have the option to reset the board and start over.
 The chessboard can be of any size from 6x6 to 16x16, and users can select their preferred size.
 Users also have the ability to set the maximum number of moves.
 The path calculation process does not interfere with the main thread.
-If the application is closed and then reopened, it recalls the last successful solution.
+If the application is closed and then reopened, it recalls the last possible solution.

 ## Features